310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Tetora awkward %}
 <th>(You're gonna regret it if you end up collapsin’, y’know~?
-But I guess it's just like us to not think about the li’l details, and instead, charge forward immediately… yeah?)</th>
+But I guess it's just like us to not think about the li’l details, and charge forward immediately instead… yeah?)</th>

 <th>(Ahaha, “just like us”… I'm getting influenced by how Trickstar talk.)</th>
 {% endbubble %}